wso2-extensions/esb-connector-amazonlambda/docs/aliases.md

 <amazonlambda.getAlias>
     <functionName>{$ctx:functionName}</functionName>
     <aliasName>{$ctx:aliasName}</aliasName>
+    <apiVersionGetAlias>{$ctx:apiVersionGetAlias}</apiVersionGetAlias>
 </amazonlambda.getAlias>
 ```

 **Properties**
 * functionName : The name of the Lambda function that the alias invokes.
-* aliasName: The name of the alias.
+* aliasName : The name of the alias.
+* apiVersionGetAlias : API version for GetAlias method.

 **Sample request**